 ASUS VG28UQL1A with 144Hz 4K IPS panelAs an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

-Update: Updated based on new product page information.
+Update: We’re currently reviewing this model.
 News piece below initially published 14th January 2021.

 For a long time users had to choose between high resolutions or high refresh rates.
 The ‘4K’ UHD resolution is most commonly associated with 60Hz displays, although some models do drive that up further.
 The ASUS VG28UQL1A, of the TUF Gaming range, is one such model and provides a high refresh and high resolution experience via both DisplayPort and HDMI.
 The monitor has the robust look associated with the series, with plenty of matte black plastic.
 The top and side bezels are fairly slender, a dual stage design with a slim panel border that’s flush with the rest of the screen.
 And a slender hard plastic outer edge.
 The OSD (On Screen Display) is controlled by a joystick and buttons at the rear of the monitor, running down the right side as viewed from the front.

-The monitor uses 28″ 3840 x 2160 (‘4K’ UHD) IPS-type panel, more specifically a member of the Innolux M280DCA AAS (Azimuthal Anchoring Switch) family.
+The monitor uses a 28″ 3840 x 2160 (‘4K’ UHD) IPS-type panel, more specifically the Innolux M280DCA-E7B AAS (Azimuthal Anchoring Switch).
 The monitor supports a 144Hz refresh rate alongside Adaptive-Sync, including ‘G-SYNC Compatible’ and AMD FreeSync Premium with 48 – 144Hz VRR range plus LFC.
 A matte anti-glare screen surface is used and a 1000:1 static contrast ratio and 178°/178° viewing angles are specified.
 10-bit colour is supported and a flicker-free WLED backlight is employed, offering a 90% DCI-P3 (125% sRGB) colour gamut and 350 cd/m² (450 cd/m² HDR) typical maximum luminance.
-The backlight has a shifted blue peak to less energetic wavelengths whilst Low Blue Light (LBL) settings also feature, promoting greater viewing comfort. whilst the backlight .
+The backlight has a shifted blue peak to less energetic wavelengths whilst Low Blue Light (LBL) settings also feature, promoting greater viewing comfort.
 VESA DisplayHDR 400 support is included for a basic HDR experience, allowing the quite generous colour gamut and 10-bit colour reproduction to be used effectively.
 It does not require local dimming or particularly high luminance output, however.
-‘Dynamically Local Dimming’ feature is listed, so we expect to see basic edge-lit local dimming with 8 zones likely.
+A ‘Dynamic Dimming’ feature is included, with 8 zone edge-lit local dimming included.
 A 1ms grey to grey response time is specified (approach with caution), with variable overdrive included to improve tuning at reduced refresh rates.
-ELMB Sync strobe backlight mode is included.
+An ELMB Sync strobe backlight mode is included.
 This can be used in conjunction with Adaptive-Sync.
 The stand attaches centrally via 100 x 100mm VESA and can be removed to make way for an alternative VESA 100 solution.
 Based on other models with the design, we expect full ergonomic flexibility from the stand.
-The ports face downwards and include; DC power input (external ‘power brick’), 2 HDMI 2.1 ports, 2 HDMI 2.0 ports, DP 1.4 (with DSC) and a 3.5mm headphone jack.
+The ports face downwards and include; DC power input (external ‘power brick’), 2 USB 3.1 ports (plus upstream), 2 HDMI 2.1 ports, 2 HDMI 2.0 ports, DP 1.4 (with DSC) and a 3.5mm headphone jack.
 2 x 2W speakers are included.

 Further details can be found on the manufacturer’s product page.
 Information on price and availability still to come.